techkeshav23/AI-Live-Chat-Agent/README.md

 ---

-**Built with ❤️ for Spur** | Demonstrating clean architecture, modern best practices, and "founding engineer" thinking.
+**Built with ❤️ for Apex** | Demonstrating clean architecture, modern best practices, and "founding engineer" thinking.